 Surface treatments of metals and alloys

-Thesandblasting of metalsgives the object the appearance it had before the surface was altered and modified by oxidation and surface corrosion.
+Sandblasting metals restores the appearence of the object to what it was before the surface was altered and modified by oxidation and surface corrosion.

 Our systems are suitable for any type of material, size and weight (up to 100 tonnes); for the surface treatment, we use metallic, spherical and cylindrical grit, garnet, glass microspheres, corundum and sand.

-The sandblasting of pipes is carried out in our automatic plants in compliance with the ISO, SSPC, ASTM and NACE standards.
-During the treatment, we use metal and natural abrasivessuch as garnet and corundum.
+Internal and external pipe sandblasting is carried out in our automated facilities in accordance with the ISO, SSPC, ASTM and NACE standards.
+During the treatment, we use metal and natural abrasives such as garnet and corundum.
 The automatic plant is equipped with a double separator to avoid any type of contamination between steels.